Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

 terminology:

  - The "root" is the top-most constructor.
  - The "head" is the left-most leaf.
-If the expression itself is a leaf, like `S` or `K`, then that expression is its own head (and root!).
  - The "spine" is the chain of left-nested `App` constructors between the head and the root.
 If the expression is a leaf, its spine is empty.
  - The "arguments" (or "args") of that head are the right-hand children hanging off the spine, ordered from the head to the root.
 If the spine is empty, there are no arguments.

+Examples can be seen in the figure below.
+We will often describe an expression as "applying 〈its head〉 to 〈its arguments〉".

 <figure>